cloudify-cosmo/getcloudify.org/guide/3.1/plugin-diamond.md

         diamond_config:
           interval: 10
 {%endhighlight%}

 In the above example we set the [global poll interval](https://github.com/BrightcoveOS/Diamond/blob/v3.5/conf/diamond.conf.example#L176) to 10 seconds
 (each collector will be polled for data every 10 seconds).

 ## Handler
-The Handlers job in Diamond is to output collected data to different destinations.
+The Handler's job in Diamond is to output the collected data to different destinations.
 By default, the Diamond plugin will setup a custom handler which will output the collected metrics to Cloudify's manager.

-It is possible to set an alternative handler in case you want to output data into a different destination:
+It is possible to set an alternative handler in case you want to output data to a different destination:
 {% highlight yaml %}
 interfaces:
   cloudify.interfaces.monitoring_agent: